Angkor Wat Sunrise: 6 Tips For Catching an Epic Sunrise

-Find the coffee shop that is named after 007 / James Bond.
-That guy has a mat on the ground in the very front of the reflection pool that will give you perfect seating for sunrise.
+- First, find the coffee shop that is named after 007 / James Bond.
+That guy has a mat on the ground in the very front of the reflection pool that will give you perfect seat for sunrise.

 Probably the greatest thing to ever happen to us during an early morning sunrise watch party was being harassed to buy a cup of coffee…just saying 🙂

 For The Luxury Inclined: Green Empire Resort is a luxury getaway close to Angkor Wat.
-With lovely rooms, a nice pool, beautiful gardens and friendly staff you’re in for unforgettable time.
+With lovely rooms, a nice pool, beautiful gardens, and friendly staff you’re in for an unforgettable time.